teuben/teunix/docs/astronomy-on-ubuntu.md

 Difference between conda and pip.
 Also mention the "pip install -e ." method, as opposed to the "python setup.py install" method, as developer or as user.

-Using jupyter notebooks is now the
+Using jupyter notebooks has become very popular to showcase software examples.

 ## R

 but what about R. they usually have a lot of packages you need.

+## IDL

+Of course IDL is commercial software, but it is widely used in some of the astronomy community, and the current IDL owner will happily sell you a $$$ license for linux.
+If you are lucky, your IDL scripts will work under GDL, an open source version of

+        sudo apt install gnudatalanguage -y

+or perhaps somebody has ported it to python.
+The idlastro (sp?) library is well supported.

+## Commercial vs. OpenSource

+The most common commercial applications have open source alternatives:

+     # COM         # ORG
+     IDL           gdl
+     matlab        octave
+     mathematica   octave, maxima
+     photoshop     gimp
+     lightroom     darktable
+     Office365     LibreOffice
+     MS Publisher  scribus
+     CorelDraw     inkscape

+See also https://www.opensourcealternative.to/ for an expanded version of this

 ## Other Development stuff

 Developing software and writing papers, collaborative or not, is very useful with one of the modern Content Management Systems (CMS), and **git** is probably the main contender these days.
+If you use *Overleaf*, you can use their git interface as well.

       sudo apt install git hub gitg gitk meld tkdiff -y

-and if you need to need some legacy ones, try
+and if you need to need some legacy CMS, try

       sudo apt install rcs cvs subversion mercurial -y

-NOTE: should cover the official **gh** command.
+NOTE: should cover the official **gh** (github desktop) command.

 ### what about all the *-dev packages